giobyte8/thumbnailer/README.md

 # Thumbnailer

-Thumbnails generator for image and video files discovered during galleries scan.
+Thumbnails generator for image and video files.

 ## Service Overview